Skip to content

 Proper drainage is essential to prevent water accumulation around your pergola's posts, which can lead to rot (for wood posts) or erosion around the footings.

-Slope Away from Structure: Ideally, the ground should gently slope away from the pergola in all directions to facilitate water runoff.
-A slope of 1-2% (1-2 inches of drop for every 100 inches of horizontal distance) is generally sufficient.
+Slope Away from the Structure: Ideally, the ground should gently slope away from the pergola in all directions to facilitate water runoff.

 Gravel Base: For areas prone to poor drainage, consider laying down a layer of gravel (e.g., 4-6 inches of crushed stone) beneath your chosen surfacing material.
 This creates a permeable layer that allows water to percolate away from the footings.

-Accurate layout is crucial for ensuring your pergola is square and its posts are correctly positioned.
+Accurate layout is an important next step for ensuring your pergola is square and its posts are correctly positioned.

 Using your design sketch as a guide, transfer the layout of your pergola onto the prepared ground.